ScoutLogic

 Some screens will test for drugs, alcohol, or both.
 Drug screening doesn’t check for a history of drug use, only what is present in the candidate’s system.
 Any previous drug use that resulted in arrest or conviction will appear in a criminal history check.

 Employers can only complete a drug screening with explicit permission from the applicant.
-Various federal laws govern how employers may conduct drug testing to protect applicants from the invasion of privacy to adverse hiring and discrimination.
+Various federal laws govern how employers may conduct drug testing to protect applicants from the invasion of privacy to adverse hiring, and discrimination.
 The best course of action is to seek legal counsel to avoid litigation.

 Some jobs require a driving license.
 If you need your candidate to be on the road with any frequency, you also need to know that they are a competent driver.
 Reviewing their driving record will highlight previous incidents such as traffic collisions, any points they may have accrued on their license, whether they possess any DUIs or any other traffic law violations.